NeurodataWithoutBorders/nwbinspector/docs/user_guide/using_the_library.rst

     from nwbinspector import inspect_all

     dandiset_id = "..."  # for example, 000004
-    version_id = "draft"  # or "published", if it has an official doi associated
+    version_id = "draft"  # or "published", or can also set this to the exact DOI value

     messages = list(inspect_all(nwbfile_path=dandiset_id, stream=True, version=version_id))